 The drawback of regular arrays is that we cannot adjust their size in the middle of the code execution.
 In other words, it will fail to add the (n + 1)th element if we allocate an array size equal to n.
-One idea would be to allocate a large array, which could waste a significant amount of memory.
-So what is an appropriate solution to this problem?
-Think!
-We solve this problem using the idea of the dynamic array where we can increase the array size dynamically as we need them.

 This doubling process continues if we insert the 8th, 16th, 32nd ... elements.
-In general, after the i number of doubling, the new array size would be 2^i, and there will be 2^(i-1) elements in the array.
-So there is no need to resize the array from 2^(i-1) + 1 to 2^i - 1 insertion.
+In general, after the i number of doubling, the new array size would be 2^i, and there will be 2^(i - 1) elements in the array.
+So there is no need to resize the array from 2^(i - 1) + 1 to 2^i - 1 insertion.
 After the 2^i th insertion, the array will get full, and we need to double the array size to 2^(i + 1) and copy the 2^i elements in the new array.

 From the above observations, after i number of doubling, if there are n elements in the array, then 2^i = n => i = logn.
 So after n insertion operations, we need to double the array size logn times.
-Think!
-So total number of copy operations after logn number of doubling = 1 + 2 + 4 + ..... n/4 + n/2 + n
+The total number of copy operations after the logn number of doubling = 1 + 2 + 4 + ..... n/4 + n/2 + n.

 = n + n/2 + n/4 + ..... + 4 + 2 + 1